j-avdeev/DevOps/Assignment1 VM and RAID/Assignment1 VM and RAID.md

 ### Steps
 1. Create virtual machine with debian/ubuntu/centos or download preinstalled image (https://www.osboxes.org/).
 It should be withoug GUI.
+   1.1 You will need at least 20 GB of free space on your VM for steps 6 and 7
 2. Set hostname = your surname.
 3. Add simple raid1 to virtual machine: \*nix os system on 1-st hdd, 2d and 3d hdds are in raid1.
 1 (with star).
 Only two hdds.
 Os system on